electron-userland/spectron/README.md

 ## Differences between this fork and @electron-userland/spectron

 This was forked to fulfil a simple requirement - bring Spectron in line with modern Electron development, by any means necessary.
-That means I deleted a lot of code and some things might not work as expected.
-Spectron really needs a complete rewrite, this is merely a collection of hacks - although I believe them to be less hacky than some of the "official" attempts at keeping Spectron working with modern Electron versions.
-Hopefully this code will inspire some future development.
-I might rewrite it completely at some point, or switch to [Playwright](https://playwright.dev) (currently experimental support for Electron).
+I deleted a lot of code and some things might not work as expected.
+Spectron really needs a complete rewrite, this is a start.

+Other options: [Playwright](https://playwright.dev) (currently experimental support for Electron).

 This version of Spectron is designed to be used with `nodeIntegration: false`, `enableRemoteModule: false`, and `contextIsolation: true`.
 These are recommended defaults for modern secure Electron apps.